The Balean Handbook

 Protected information is still publicly visible in the handbook but has a more thorough process for reviewing.
 Information is protected when the information in question is strategic to Balean in general or if the information in question applies to processes or procedures related to team members of Balean.
 Examples are Balean’s values since it is strategic to Balean in general, or community code of conduct since it applies to team members of Balean.

-must be reviewed and merged by a designated team within Balean.
+Changes to pages that are rated as protected must be reviewed and merged by a designated team within Balean.

-when it would harm Balean in any way if people outside Balean would see it.
+Information is rated as internal when it would harm Balean in any way if people outside Balean would see it.
 Examples of internal information are for example meeting minutes of meetings, non-public roadmaps or business plans.
 Internal information should never be added to the handbook, since the handbook stores information in a public space.

 If information is internal, then that information is typically stored in Balean’s Google Drive or in applications that are only accessible by Balean team members.
 Any new information must be treated as internal unless you are sure that it can be shared to the public.

-should only be visible to the people with whom it is explicitly shared and who should have access to that information to do their job.
+Information should be treated as confidential when it can be used to identify single people, organisations, servers, systems or other.
+Information must also be treated as confidential when it can be used to harm Balean, individual people or other organisations.
+Information that is rated as confidential should only be visible to the people with whom it is explicitly shared and who should have access to that information to do their job.
 Access to confidential information must be tracked and reviewed regularly.

-it should never be stored in a public space, like the Balean handbook.
+When information is confidential it should never be stored in a public space, like the Balean handbook.
 When stored in Google Drive, then it must be stored in a location where specific people have been giving access to.
 Confidential information stored in a folder that is shared with certain groups has the risk of being shared with more people than desired when people are being added to that group.

 When confidential information is stored in other systems than Google Drive, then that system must be reviewed separately.
 Especially when systems contain personal data, it must be reviewed for GDPR compliance.